rocrill/crock-on/README.md

   * 9.1 As an admin user, I can view all user draft posts in date order so that all posts can be reviewed for quality and appropriateness.
   * 9.2 As an admin user, I can edit and publish all user draft posts so that all posts can be reviewed for quality and appropriateness.
-  * 9.3 As an admin user, I can view and approve all user comments so that all commets can be reviewed for appropriateness.
+  * 9.3 As an admin user, I can view and approve all user comments so that all comments can be reviewed for appropriateness.
-  * 9.4 As an admin user, I can view all comments in date order, along with the name of the recipe post that they correspond to and the username of the commenter, so that I can easily view an organised list of comments.
+  * 9.4 As an admin user, I can view all comments in date order, along with the name of the recipe post that they correspond to and the username of the commenter, so that I can easily view an organise list of comments.
   * 9.5 As an admin user, I filter all posts by status and time of creation so that I can easily filter to view the posts that I need to access.
-  * 9.6 As an admin user I can delete posts so that I can remove old/unpublished posts form the database.
+  * 9.6 As an admin user I can delete posts so that I can remove old/unpublished posts from the database.
   * 9.7 As an admin user I can create a new post via the admin page so that I can post directly to the site without having to access the frontend.

 ## Features To be Implemented in Future